gl91306/bpp/README.md

 # Blender++
-This project has been migrated to my [Gitea server](https://hdg57.loca.lt/HackerDaGreat57/bpp).

-## Server Status
-**The server will be offline from September 14 to October 20.**
+This project is being migrated to my [Gitea server](https://hdg57.loca.lt/). **The server will be offline until October 20th for configuration/setup.**